maddyblue/moggio/README.md

 # mog

-An MPD-compatible audio player written in Go.
+A modern audio player written in Go.

 # goals

-1. Useful compatibility with the MPD protocol.
-Perhaps the full protocol isn't supported, but most MPD clients will work with mog.
+1. JSON API.
+MPD may be supported at some later date, but is not a goal.
 1. Support for the following formats:
    * wav
    * ogg